fismoilov20/LinkedInJobs-Scraper/README.md

  # To Run the Project
- Running the scrapy project: `scrapy crawl linkedinjobs` The extracted job listings will be stored in a JSON file called linkedin_jobs.json
+ Running the scrapy project: `scrapy crawl linkedinjobs -o output.json` The extracted job listings will be stored in a JSON file called linkedin_jobs.json